heycarsten/boffin/README.md

 ### What's with the name?

 Well, it means [this](http://en.wikipedia.org/wiki/Boffin).
-Its use in the context of this project is very tongue-in-cheek.
+For the purposes of this project, its use is very tongue-in-cheek.

 ### Are you British?

-No, I'm weird, but [this guy](http://github.com/aanand) is.
+No, I'm just weird, but [this guy](http://github.com/aanand) is a real British person.